ree-boot/zkSNARK-polygom-mod-3/README.md

 This will generate the **out** file with circuit intermediaries and geneate the **MultiplierVerifier.sol** contract

 ### Prove and Deploy
+Go to '.env.example' file, fill your private key in there and rename the file to '.env' .
 `npx hardhat run scripts/deploy.ts`
 This script does 4 things
 1. Deploys the MultiplierVerifier.sol contract